-A User's Guide to Amendments to the ISDA 1992 Master Agreement - Annexes 1 through 8
+A User’s Guide to Amendments to the ISDA 1992 Master Agreement - Annexes 1 through 8

-Beginning in late 1999, ISDA has conducted a review and analysis of certain provisions of the ISDA 1992 Master Agreements (the "Master Agreements").
-This process took into account the recommendations on documentation content in the June 1999 report of the Counterparty Risk Management Policy Group entitled "Improving Counterparty Risk Management Practices" (the "CRMPG Report") and the experiences of ISDA's members (both dealers and end-users) since publication of the Master Agreements.
+Beginning in late 1999, ISDA has conducted a review and analysis of certain provisions of the ISDA 1992 Master Agreements (the “Master Agreements”).
+This process took into account the recommendations on documentation content in the June 1999 report of the Counterparty Risk Management Policy Group entitled “Improving Counterparty Risk Management Practices” (the “CRMPG Report”) and the experiences of ISDA’s members (both dealers and end-users) since publication of the Master Agreements.
 This User's Guide addresses the amendments to Sections 5 and 6 of the Master Agreements and related provisions that are relevant to the early termination and close-out netting process.

-Note that where both parties to a Master Agreement adhere to any Annex through the Protocol process, the Master Agreement will only be amended if the provision to which the Annex relates has not been altered, modified or amended in any way.
+Note that where both parties to a Master Agreement adhere to any Annex through the Protocol process, they must also elect whether the Master Agreement will be amended if the standard Master Agreement language of the provision to which the Annex relates has already been altered, modified or amended in any way.
+If either party elects that such supercession will not apply, or fails to make an election in this regard, such party’s Master Agreements will not be amended by any Annex to the Protocol if the standard language of the Master Agreement to which such Annex specifically relates has been altered, modified or amended by the parties to a particular Master Agreement in any way.
+Where both parties have elected to make such supercession applicable, note that the effect of such supercession on the specific provision of the Master Agreement to which the relevant Annex relates may cause the supercession of any alteration, modification or amendment to the relevant section of the Master Agreement, whether or not inconsistent with the change made by the relevant Annex.

 These amendments have been organized into Protocols for purposes of ready adoption by parties to Master Agreements.
-There are separate Protocols for amendments to the Multicurrency-Cross-Border and the Local Currency-Single Jurisdiction versions of the Master Agreements.
-The only differences in the two Protocols are based on certain different section references in the two versions of the Master Agreements; the substance of the two Protocols is the same.
-All section references in this User's Guide are to the more widely used Multicurrency-Cross Border version of the Master Agreements (the "Master Agreement").
+The Protocols made be used to amend either the Multicurrency-Cross-Border or the Local Currency-Single Jurisdiction versions of the Master Agreements.
+All section references in this User’s Guide are to the more widely used Multicurrency-Cross Border version of the Master Agreements (the “Master Agreement”).

 The amendments discussed in this User's Guide are for use by parties to Master Agreements as they deem appropriate based on their own circumstances.
-This User's Guide does not purport and should not be considered to be a guide to or explanation of all relevant issues or considerations in a particular transaction or contractual relationship.
-Each party should therefore consult with its legal advisers and any other adviser it deems appropriate prior to entering into any of the amendments discussed in this User's Guide.
+This User’s Guide does not purport and should not be considered to be a guide to or explanation of all relevant issues or considerations in a particular transaction or contractual relationship.
+Each party should therefore consult with its legal advisers and any other adviser it deems appropriate prior to entering into any of the amendments discussed in this User’s Guide.
 ISDA assumes no responsibility for any use to which any of these amendments or any definition or provision contained therein may be put.